Menu

 1. GRADUAL HAIR LOSS

-Commonly known as hormonal, progressive or hereditary hair loss.
+Commonly known as hormonal, progressive, or hereditary hair loss.

-In order to fight this type of hair loss, you must PROLONG THE LIFE OF THE ANAGEN PHASE.
+To fight this type of hair loss, you must PROLONG THE LIFE OF THE ANAGEN PHASE.

 2. SUDDEN HAIR LOSS